 The Brother MFC-J1010DW's build quality is great.
 Though entirely plastic, the printer feels sturdy, with a solid damper to hold the printer open.
 The design has some downsides, as you can only access paper jams via the back panel, and the power cord isn't removable, making it impossible to replace if it gets damaged.
 The USB port is inside the printer, which means the cable's length is slightly shorter on the outside.
 Lastly, you can't separate the input and output trays as they're a single piece.

-The Brother MFC-J1010DW requires a fair amount of maintenance.
+This printer requires a fair amount of maintenance.
 Like most inkjet printers, the printheads can clog if you don't use the printer for an extended period.
 However, there are built-in functions to help resolve the issue, like printhead cleaning and alignment.
 The ink cartridges yield very few prints, so you'll have to replace them regularly.
 The printer doesn't need to be on to change the cartridges.
 The input tray holds 150 sheets of paper, which is on the lower side but fine for home use.
 Unfortunately, you can only access paper jams via the panel on the back of the printer.
 You can see the user guide here.

 The Brother MFC-J1170DW variant prints color documents faster because its color printheads have more nozzles (210 x3 vs. the MFC-J1010DW and MFC-1012DW's 70 x3).
 The MFC-1170DW has an advertised color document printing speed of 16.5 PPM, while the MFC-J1010DW and MFC-1012DW have an advertised speed of 9.5 PPM.

 You can find the USB input by lifting the flatbed scanner.
-As mentioned in the build section, the cable routing shortens the cable slightly.